People on the Plains

 The cabin, built in 1857 by John Adams, founder of the village of Adams in Gage County, was moved in the 1950s to Kenesaw by Edward Ziebarth.
 Ziebarth rebuilt the cabin on his property where it remained until after his death.
 In the 1980s the cabin was moved to Kenesaw, before it was donated it to the Museum in 2001.

 The exhibit begins with paleo-Indians and how they might have arrived in the region.

-From there it expands into more modern tribes such as the Pawnee and how they hunted for basic food needs, how they provided shelter and their eventual adoption of agriculture and more permanent settlements, which led to the development of pottery.
+From there it expands into more modern tribes such as the Pawnee and how they hunted for basic food needs, provided shelter, adopted agricultural practices, established more permanent settlements, and eventually developed pottery.
 Our pottery Dioramas show how the Pawnee of this region lived, including the tools they used, with a scale model of an 1830s Pawnee earth lodge being a focal point of the exhibit.

-Information on other tribes, including the Omaha, Ponca, Dakota, Oto and Missouria, Winnebago, Lakota, Cheyenne and Arapaho is also available.
+Information on other tribes, including the Omaha, Ponca, Dakota, Oto, Missouria, Winnebago, Lakota, Cheyenne, and Arapaho is also available.

 Then came the euro-Americans and pioneers who traveled west in search of a new life.
 Like those before them, they had to meet their basic needs of food, water and shelter.
 Living near a river or a water source was similar to that of the Indians, yet their methods to provide housing and grow food were new and different.

 These settlers lived in dugouts and built houses made from the prairie itself by cutting sod from the earth.